 NEWSFLASH: the Gran Milonga Nacional will be on 8th December 2018 at 8pm on Avenida de Mayo.
 There will be live orchestras and shows (usually on several stages) and you can dance too, either on the raised dance floor inside the ‘milonguero’s enclosure’ or just on the street.
 It’s free!
 Find out more on Facebook here.

 Of the 6 ‘Tourist Circuit’ places given special mention in the book:

 (see the book for my definition of Tourist Circuit)

-Club Sunderland is currently CLOSED for milongas.
+Club Sunderland is CLOSED for tango.